Duration

 Ride target: 59.4km Elevation gain/loss: 882m / -998m

 Day 6.
-Today we continue along the compacted dirt road which is common for even this frequently used route to a popular destination.
+Today we continue along a compacted dirt road which is common for even this frequently used route.
 We have a couple of smaller ranges of mountains to cross on our way to Khorgo but they are more kin to rolling hills with long gentle slopes than the mountains we have crossed before.
 This type of terrain is common in Central Mongolia and will give you an appreciation of just own vast and sparsely populated this country is.
 We aim to camp at the second of the rolling ranges to give us a long and gentle downhill to Khorgo in the morning.

 Ride target: 59.2km Elevation gain/loss: 1016m / -636m